Holiday Times for Washington DC

 Hear the 10 commandments!

 We are required to hear the 10 commandments as they are read from the Torah.
-The 10 commandments will be read Monday morning at approximately 11AM
+The 10 commandments will be read Monday morning at approximately 11AM Followed by an amazing Dairy Buffet Kiddush!

 In the event that the forms do not load properly on your browser, click here for the RSVP form